JetBrains/guide/site/go/tutorials/mock_testing_with_go/prerequisites/index.md

   - go
   - testing
 author: cb
-subtitle: Software Requirements - What You Need to Know Before You Begin
+subtitle: Software Requirements - What You Need to Know Before You Begin.

 thumbnail: ./thumbnail.png
 ---